 Spaces for People programme

-We have secured a total of £1.2m for a series of ambitious temporary infrastructure trials to encourage safer active travel.
+We have secured funding totaling £1.2m for a series of ambitious temporary infrastructure trials to encourage safer active travel.

-Support from the Spaces for People programme, which is funded by the Scottish Government and managed by Sustrans Scotland, will be used to support a number of 18 month pilot projects which will aim to make it easier and safer for people to walk, cycle and wheel for every day journeys as the country moves out of lockdown.
+This support from the Spaces for People programme, which is funded by the Scottish Government and managed by Sustrans Scotland, will be used to support a number of pilot projects over an 18-month period which will aim to make it easier and safer for people to walk, cycle and wheel for every day journeys as the country moves out of lockdown.

-A number of trial 40mph areas, road closures and one way systems in specific locations are currently being implemented, while trial 20mph areas in 91 Borders towns and villages are being introduced from October to December 2020.
+A number of trial 40mph areas, road closures and one way systems in specific locations are currently being implemented, while a 20mph trial in over 90 Borders towns and villages is being introduced from October 2020.

-- a total of 91 towns and villages are included in this programme
+- Over 90 towns and villages are included in this programme

 - the full list of when signage is expected to be installed in each locality is available on our website

 - a team has been assigned to each locality to progress the new signage at the same time, which means all signage is expected to be in place by the end of this year